Dario113/adventureworks-profit-analytics/README.md

 The analytical objective of the Data Science Project was to forecast short-term profit trends using historical data derived from the AdventureWorks database .

-Profit forecasting was formulated as a univariate time series problem (Hyndman, R.J. and Athanasopoulos, 2024), where past monthly profit values were analysed to identify underlying trend and seasonal patterns and to generate forward-looking estimates.
+Profit forecasting was formulated as a univariate time series problem, where past monthly profit values were analysed to identify underlying trend and seasonal patterns and to generate forward-looking estimates.

 Prior to modelling, profit data was aggregated at a monthly level using SQL Server.